1957 Pacific typhoon season: Typhoon Elaine

 On September 14, in the open Pacific, Elaine was formed.
 It moved in a generally northwestward direction while gaining strength.
 Its peak intensity was 140 mph and a pressure of 945 mbar.
 But it turned sharply to the northeast and lost strength.
 On its penultimate day as a tropical cyclone, it turned eastward and became extratropical the next day.
 Elaine's extratropical form continued one more day, and dissipated, one week since its formation, just over the Dateline.

-Typhoon Faye
+Super Typhoon Faye

 Faye formed on September 18.
 It strengthened at a moderate pace until it reached its peak of 160 mph and 930 mbar.
 After weakening, it struck Okinawa as a Category 2 typhoon; Faye battered the island, which was still recovering from Typhoon Emma that struck the same area a year ago.
 53 people died in its wake, while 79 were listed as missing.
 Faye also left damages, straining the expensive budget caused by past and future typhoons that struck the island.
 Faye passed over the Date Line and shortly after became extratropical on the last day of the month, but continued one more day as an extratropical system before it met its demise.